This post doesn’t live here anymore. It migrated to my other blog:

 The journey of a Graphic Design graduate

-Explore Scotland through my photos and experiences.
+Explore Scotland through my stories, photos and videos.
 She's a beauty!

 Wanderers on two wheels!